Why I became an atheist…

 God is always portrayed anthropomorphically (in the image of man), really?
-A supreme being is modeling his appearance on advanced ape,a 200,000 year old species (homo sapiens), which are really just a form of advanced primates… if there’s any one notion that God is a man-made , this is it.
+Why would the Universes supreme being model his appearance on advanced ape,a 200,000 year old species (homo sapiens), which are really just a form of advanced primates… if there’s any one notion that God is a man-made , this is it.

 Religion always tries to explain everything , particularly the unknown, regardless of if its knows the answer..
 Science on the other hand is humble and readily admits there are many things it doesn’t yet have an answer to, plus it encourages validation and verification.
 That kind of genuine honest and humility counts a lot in mind mind.
 I don’t know about you but that’s a pretty good litmus test..

 When it comes to bullshit, big-time, major league bullshit, you have to stand in awe of the all-time champion of false promises and exaggerated claims, religion.
 No contest.
 No contest.
 Religion.